 - The PWS Department has two scholarships available to graduate students, the PWS Department Tuition Only Scholarship and the PWS Graduate Student Exception Scholarship.

-- Tuition Only Scholarship: Graduate students will receive up to $1,325 in a tuition only scholarship for Fall and Winter semesters only.
-This tuition only scholarship is available to all graduate students who have been accepted into the Plant and Wildlife Sciences Graduate Program.
+- Tuition Only Scholarship: Graduate students will receive up to 3 credits in a tuition only scholarship for Fall and Winter semesters only.
+This tuition only scholarship is available to all graduate students who have been accepted into the Plant & Wildlife Sciences Graduate Program.
 Master’s Degree students are eligible for the tuition only scholarship for two years and doctoral degree students are eligible for the scholarship for five years.
 There is no application needed to receive this scholarship.
-Scholarship award amount will depend on the amount of credits the student is registered for each semester.
+The scholarship award amount will depend on the amount of credits the student is registered for each semester.

 - Note: Graduate students are not eligible for scholarships in the university online system.
 Applying for scholarships in the BYU online scholarship system will result in the graduate student receiving an error message stating that no scholarships are available to them.